edwardgoldring/website/content/home/projects.md

 #   tag = ".demo"

 +++
-"Political Dominance and Sub-National Election Violence in Africa" (with Michael Wahman).
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Conditionally accepted at 'Journal of Peace Research.'*

 "Repression Technology: How Internet Access Worsens Human Rights in Autocracies."

 "Does Peacekeeping Lead to Peaceful Elections?
 UN Peacekeeping and Election Violence" (with Bryce Reeder).